UGANDA CORONAVIRUS TRAVEL STANDARD OPERATING PROCEDURES COVID-19 TRAVEL SAFARI SOP’s IN UGANDA (SOP’S).

-Travel in the New Normal−Measures & Guidelines.
+Travel in the New Normal−Measures & Guidelines

 - World Health Organization (WHO)

-- United Nations World Tourism Organization (UNWTO
+- United Nations World Tourism Organization (UNWTO) and

-As such, the travel procedures and guidelines described below can be adjusted and updated as the situation change.
+The COVID-19/Uganda Travel Standard Operating Procedures described below can be adjusted and updated as the situation change.

 - All visitors must wear a face mask at all times